MonashAPS/cq23-game-server/docs/game_objects/powerup.md

 # Powerup

-Powerups can be collected by moving to their position with your tank.
+Powerups are spawned randomly on the map and can be collected by moving to their position with your tank.

-Note that you can only collect powerups, you cannot shoot them.
+Note that you can only collect powerups, you cannot destroy them by shooting at them.

 ## Types